 The Department of Public Utilities has reviewed the proposed project and has determined that adequate sewer, water, and solid waste facilities are available subject to compliance with the conditions submitted by the Department of Public Utilities for this project.
-City police and fire protection services are also available to serve the proposed project.
-The primary vehicular access point to the property will be from North Alicante Drive.
-The second point of access will be an emergency vehicle access (EVA) only through Road D. The FMFCD has indicated that there are adequate facilities to serve the proposed project subject to compliance with the conditions submitted by the District for the proposed project.
+The MEIR has provided mitigation measures that the proposed project must implement and comply with to mitigate drainage in the area.
 Development of the property requires compliance with grading and drainage standards of the City of Fresno and FMFCD.
-Various departments and agencies have submitted conditions that will be required as conditions of approval for the subject entitlement applications (conditional use permit and tract map).
+Various departments and agencies have submitted conditions that will be required as conditions of approval for the proposed project.
 All conditions of approval must be complied with prior to occupancy.
-Any urban residential development occurring as a result of the proposed project will have an impact on the District's student housing capacity.
-The developer will pay appropriate school fees at time of building permits.
+Any urban residential development occurring as a result of the proposed project will have an impact on the school district's student housing capacity.
+Therefore, the developer will pay appropriate school fees at the time of building permits.